keyboardpartner/HX3/LATEST/readme.md

 The ZIPs Flash_XXX.zip contain only the files needed for your instrument.
 You don't need the other HX3 stuff offered here, just make sure you use **only the new files and HX3 Flash utility** contained in dedicated ZIP package.

-**Be sure to extract all files to your local hard disk.
+**Be sure to extract all files to a local hard disk folder.
 Update will fail if started directly from ZIP window.**

 For example, if you own a **HX3 MIDI Expander Plexi**, download **[Flash_ExpanderPlexi_mk3_4.zip] (https://github.com/keyboardpartner/HX3/blob/master/LATEST/Flash_ExpanderPlexi_mk3_4.zip?raw=true)** and unzip folder to local hard disk.